kubewarden/kubewarden.io/content/blog/2024/01/kubewarden-1-10-release.md

 Using this on-demand approach to policy evaluators brings two main advantages:

-- Impact of policies leaking memory is now virtualy non-existent.
+- Impact of policies leaking memory is now virtually non-existent.
 - Each evaluation starts with a clean slate, preventing bugs caused by policies leaving unclean state between evaluations.